boost-ext/di/doc/tutorial.md

 ###3.
 [Basic] Decide the life times

 So far so good but where these objects are stored?
-Well, `Boost.DI` supports [scopes] which are response for maintaining the life time of created objects.
+Well, `[Boost].DI` supports [scopes] which are response for maintaining the life time of created objects.
 By default there are 4 scopes

 * [deduce] scope (default)